cognitojayant/my-blog-website/content/posts/memory-management-in-python.md

 ---
 title: "Memory Management in Python"
-date: 2021-05-13T02:21:10+05:30
+date: 2021-05-13
 draft: false
 tags: ["Python"]
 categories: ["Python", "Parallelism"]
 ---

 ## What is Memory Management?
 Memory management is a procedure by which applications or program to read and write some data from memory.
-A memory manager determines where to put an application’s data.
-Since there’s  only finite chunk of memory available to us.
+A memory manager determines where to put application’s data.
+Since there’s  only a finite chunk of memory available to us.

-This process of giving access to memory to a program or application is by and large called memory allocation.
-On top of hardware layers such as RAM or a hard drive is the operating system (OS) layer which consists of  One of the fundamental layers over the equipment (like RAM or a hard drive) is the working framework (OS) consists of a *Kernel* which is  the operating  system code that is responsible for interaction of hardware and software components.
-A *kernel* is first program that loads at startup after bootloader and having a reserved memory separated from programs and applications.
+This process of giving access to memory to a program or application is by in large called memory allocation.
+On top of hardware layers such as RAM or a hard drive is their an operating system (OS) layer which consists of a *Kernel* which can be considered as the operating  system code that is responsible for interaction of hardware and software components.
+A *kernel* is the first program that loads at startup after bootloader and having a seperate reserved memory space from programs and applications.
 It carries out (or denies) requests to read and write from memory.

 ![kernel-hardware-interaction.png](/posts/memory-management-in-python/kernel-hardware-interaction.png)

 Memory management for your Python code is handled by the Python application or process.
-Above the OS, there are applications, one of which is the default Python implementation.
+Above the OS layer, there are applications and processes at application layer, one of which is the Python application or processes.

 ![python-vmm.png](/posts/memory-management-in-python/python-vmm.png)

 ### How it is implemented in Python?
 The default Python execution, `CPython`, is actually written in the C programming language.
 Yet, there are executions other than `CPython`.
 For instance, `Jython` arranges down to Java `bytecode` to run on the Java Virtual Machine.

 Python is an interpreted programming language.
 Our Python code actually gets compiled down to more computer-readable instructions called as `bytecode`.
-Then these instructions get interpreted by a virtual machine when we run your code.
+Then these instructions gets interpreted by a virtual machine when we run our code.

 Usually in Cpython implementation, `.pyc` file or a `__pycache__` folder will be created after compilation. `.pyc`contains all the `bytecode` which gets interpreted by the virtual machine.

-Virtual machines similar to physical computers except they are implemented in software.
+Virtual machines are very much similar to physical computers except they are implemented in software.

 `CPython` is written in C, and it interprets Python `bytecode` after compilation.